lib64hardcoded/PdDocs/docs/changelog/index.md

 - The **new optimization** efficiently stores GR2 files in memory, enabling faster and more efficient loading without overloading the player's RAM.
 - A new **Battle Pass system** has been added, featuring three new functions: Free, Premium, and Skip Mission.
 - The missions are categorized into three types: Daily, Weekly, and Monthly.
-- Completing missions grants EXP, which unlocks both Free and Premium rewards.
-- The missions are easily configurable.

 #### removed